 Content should be added regularly, and updated when appropriate.

 The more high-quality content you publish, the more your customers will see you as an authority in your industry.

 Social media sites like Facebook, LinkedIn, Google+, Twitter and YouTube offer a great way to spread your content.
 But don’t stop there – there are dozens of social networks which provide free communication channels to reach your customers and prospects.
 You don’t even need to post your content in more than one place – it’s easy to set up a syndication network which shares your message automatically.

-If you’d like to know more about increasing the online visibility of your business, you can download our free 3-page “Business Visibility System” Special Report by clicking on the button below.
+If you’d like to know more about increasing the online visibility of your business, you can download my free 3-page “Business Visibility System” Special Report by clicking on the link below.
 In the report, you’ll find 5 free online tools to find out whether your website needs to be fixed, a specific method to create 3 to 6 months worth of quality content in less than a day, and a free service which will let you share your content – automatically – with dozens of social media sites.